lucianoayres/rabbitmq-nodejs-poc/README.md

 node producer.js
 ```

-7. You should be able to see the received messages on the 'consumer' terminal window.
+7. You should be able to see the received messages on the 'consumer' terminal window and also the incoming activity on the RabbitMQ admin panel running on the browser.